ubco-cmps/cosc123_course/class/setup/macOS.md

 - student user has full administrative access to the computer

 **Students' whose laptops do not meet the requirements specified above will not be able to receive technical assistance from the course team in troubleshooting installation issues.**

-## UBC Student Email

-Please sign up for a UBC Student Email.
-This account will also grant you access to a range of UBC services, including Microsoft Teams and OneDrive.
-To do so navigate to [https://it.ubc.ca/services/email-voice-internet/ubc-student-email-service](https://it.ubc.ca/services/email-voice-internet/ubc-student-email-service) and follow the instructions under "Get Started".

-## Install Microsoft Office (Optional!)

-UBC students have free access to a Microsoft Office 365 annual subscription, which is renewed for students enrolled in at least one course.
-Office 365 includes Word, Excel, PowerPoint, Outlook, and OneNote, and is available on a variety of platforms, including Windows, Mac, and Linux/Android.

-To get your free Office 365 license and download the installer files, visit [UBC IT] (https://it.ubc.ca/services/desktop-print-services/software-licensing/office-365-students) and click `Download Office 365`.
-Note that you will need your CWL login credentials in order to download the software and activate your license.

 ## Visual Studio Code